calipho-sib/nextprot-docs/help/learn-developer-api.md

 </a>

 #Node, npm and BioJS
-We have also published an npm module and registered it in BIOJS.net: http://biojs.io/d/biojs-rest-nextprot
+We have also published an npm module and registered it in BIOJS.net: http://biojs.io/d/nextprot-cli

-To make use of the module simply type on your shell ```npm install biojs-rest-nextprot``` (requires node and npm)
+To make use of the module simply type on your shell ```npm install nextprot-cli``` (requires node and npm)

 To retrieve the sequence of the isoforms of an entry, create a file (ex: print-sequence.js):
 ```
+var NextProtClient = require("nextprot-cli");
-var nextprot = require("biojs-rest-nextprot");
+var nx = new NextProtClient("test applicaton", "student at UNIGE");

-nextprot.getProteinBlock('NX_P01308', 'isoform', function (data) {
+nx.getProteinBlock('NX_P01308', 'isoform', function (data) {
    data.entry.isoforms.map(function (i) {
        console.log(i.sequence)
    })